What is Amazon listing optimization?

 • Longevity: Is this a name that will endure?
 Or does it follow current trends that might not be popular several years from now?

 • Messaging: Does the product convey a particular message?
-Does say something about what the product is, how it will make a customer feel, what value it will add, or who it’s for?
+Does the title say something about what the product is, how it will make a customer feel, what value it will add, or who it’s for?
 Are there any negative associations to the name?

 • Misspelling: Product names are often intentionally misspelled, especially in an effort to claim trademarks or domain names.
 Flickr, for example, is a misspelling of “flicker.”
 The founders wanted to name the company Flicker, but flicker.com belonged to Flicker Beer, whose owner didn’t want to sell the domain name.
 Flickr lost 3.6 million visitors a year to Flicker Beer’s website until Yahoo! bought the domain name for a hefty price.
 Brand strategist Jeremy Miller says an intentional misspelling can be a tricky choice because “people will naturally use the proper spelling first.”